Last Chance Lottery

 Each show also had a singer who would sing a song chosen by the big wheel, also to add money to the pot.
 In a nod to post-modernity, some games gave people who lost on other game shows the chance to play again against the original host for the same prizes.
 If they won they would take some of that host's fee and put it in the pot!
-This included Ed Stuart (Crackerjack) playing Double or Drop and Norman Vaughan doing The Golden Shot.
+This included Ed Stewart (Crackerjack) playing Double or Drop and Norman Vaughan doing The Golden Shot.

 Each audience member was given a £1 National Lottery ticket, and (it being a live show) winners for the final were deemed to be those holding tickets that had really won at least £10 (3 or more balls matching out of six) in that evening's real National Lottery Draw which had taken place just before transmission of the programme.
 Winners were given the option of tearing up their winning ticket for a chance to go into the final for something potentially bigger (which almost everyone opted to do).